priyakantpatel/windows-containers/README.md

-# Windows container - Windows authentication in ASP.NET
+# Windows container - Containerizing legacy Full Framework IIS application

 ## What you will need